ManCla/testing-abstractions/README.md

 Each testing setup folder contains:

  * the Python class files specific to each abstraction.
-An exception is made for the physical model definition: the one in the **mitl** folder is used at each testing abstraction.
+An exception is made for the physical model simulator: the one in the **mitl** folder is used at each testing abstraction.
  * a subfolder **flightdata** containing the flight data for each test shown in the paper.
  * a subfolder **pdf** containing the complete plots of the flight data for each test shown in the paper.